 However, there are still general rules that apply when looking at the control of a temperature-controlled vape.
 For example, each vape pen with temperature control is going to have some sort of dial, buttons, or touch screen to give you the ability to adjust the different temperatures.
 Keep in mind that different vapes are going to have different levels of settings.
 Some will only come with a ‘high’ or ‘low’ temperature setting.
 Some with 3 or mor pre-set settings.
 And others will allow the user to change and set the specific temperature by a single degree, so you can get the feel just right.
 Regardless of the different ways that a particular vape is going to control the temperature and what options are available, there are more important considerations regarding why a certain temperature is better for this or that, and what temperatures work best for particular tastes (harsher, smoother, etc).

-In the end, the best vaping temperature is going to depend largely on what exactly it is that is being vaporized.
+In the end, the best vaping temperature is going to depend largely on what exactly it is that is being vaporized such as which vape tank.
 As one can imagine, the temperatures needed to consistently and effectively vaporize dry herb as opposed to wax or oil is going to be different.
 Moreover, there is going to be particular temperatures even within those categories where each performs better or worse.
 And still, ultimately what is best is always the matter of someone’s particular tastes or habits.
 For some, temperatures in a particular range may produce hits that are too harsh or simply too hot for their tastes.
 On the flip side, others may think the hits don’t give off the ‘kick’ someone needs.

 Keep in mind that temperatures for vaping E-Juice are going to predominantly depend on the amount of vapor and heat someone likes with their hit.
 However, generally speaking, it is wise to keep the temperatures hovering somewhere between 390 F and 490 F. When the vape gets around to the 390 F range it is putting out a good bit of vapor without sacrificing too much in terms of flavor or smoothness.
 However, as one moves up towards 490 F they will become closer and closer to the warmer, even hotter hits (especially if above 490).
 At the end of the day, none of these temperatures truly lend themselves as being objectively better than others (although lower than 390 or higher than 490 may or may not be objectively worse) it is just the most optimal range to pick from given any particular preference.